endail/hx711-pico-c/README.md

 ### What is hx711_wait_settle?

 After powering up, the HX711 requires a small "settling time" before it can produce "valid stable output data" (see: HX711 datasheet pg.
 3).
-By calling `hx711_wait_settle()` and passing in the correct data rate, you can ensure your program is paused for correct settling time.
+By calling `hx711_wait_settle()` and passing in the correct data rate, you can ensure your program is paused for the correct settling time.
 Alternatively, you can call `hx711_get_settling_time()` and pass in a `hx711_rate_t` which will return the number of milliseconds of settling time for the given data rate.

 ### Save HX711 Gain to Chip